ItMeMarg/milestone2/README.md

 - Buttons offer feedback to users when selected.
 ### Future Implementation
 Upcoming updates to this project could include:
+- design update to solidify cat theme (difficulty buttons updated from droplets to cats, burger button updated from mouse to yarn ball).
 - a dark/light mode for users to switch between.
 - additional difficulty levels.
 - a timing feature to encourage faster selections.